Top Real Estate Sales Advice

 Other than over pricing your home the next biggest mistake that many consumers make is picking the WRONG Realtor to represent their best interest.
 The problem is that many people think all Realtors do the same things to sell homes.
 This could not be further from the truth!
-Trust me there are some great agents and others that are absolutely clueless.
+Trust me there are some great agents and others that are clueless.

 Primarily, you want someone who is friendly, loyal, honest, and who has your best needs in mind.
-Having someone who knows market values inside and out is really important.
+Having someone who knows market values inside and out is crucial.
 The Realtor you hire should be making sure you understand what homes you are competing with and which homes have recently sold.

 Selling At The Wrong Time

-- You decide to sell your home but have no where to go to.
+- You decide to sell your home but have nowhere to go to.

 - You put your home on the market immediately before you have to move.